pink-junkjard/hyperfiddle/README.md

 # hypercrud.client

+> Browser UI <=> service data sync backed by Datomic

+For a blog post intro, see this transcript of a talk: [Composable UI, May 2016](https://docs.google.com/document/d/1hb9qB_d9jlDUpgTSBcFELGhKuWVecVzgGCcOeR9UueE/edit?usp=sharing)

+## Overview

-Hypercrud has two layers of abstraction: a lower-level I/O runtime enabling separation of UI from I/O; and a higher-level data-driven hypermedia layer built on top of UI expressions.
+Hypercrud has two layers of abstraction: a lower-level I/O runtime which abstracts over client/server data sync, and a higher-level data-driven hypermedia layer built on top of UI expressions.

 The lower layer is roughly analogous to a Datomic peer running in the browser.
 The capabilities are described by the Hypercrud protocol: